 It is also important that you understand that “Noah’s Law” also made significant changes regarding the MVA penalties that arise following the outcome of your case in court.
 Therefore, decisions you make before going to court can greatly impact the consequences of what happens with the MVA after court.
 Therefore, we encourage you to speak to one of our attorneys about your DUI arrest as soon as possible.

 Body Cameras.
 Each year for police departments are requiring their officers to use body cameras to record their interactions during arrests, including DUI arrests.
 Rarely does just one officer handle a DUI arrest.
 Sometimes DUI arrests are handled or attended by close to 10 different officers.
 That means there are possibly 10 body cameras rolling recording different aspects of the investigation and arrest.
 These recordings often provide information beneficial defendant.
 For example, a recording may demonstrate that a driver’s coordination was better than what the officer described in his report.
 A recording may capture bad advice being given to the driver about his or her rights.
 Or a camera might record that the driver’s was suffering from a health condition that raises doubts about the allegations that he or she was impaired by alcohol.
-If the recordings were made, we will get them and review them to determine how they can best be used to your advantage.What are Some of the Biggest Mistakes First Offense DUI Defendants Make?
+If the recordings were made, we will get them and review them to determine how they can best be used to your advantage.What Are Some of the Biggest Mistakes First Offense DUI Defendants Make?
 Thinking That All First Time DUI Offenders Get the Same Result.

 An arrest and/or finding of guilt for a DUI or DWI can have exceptionally serious consequences for individuals holding a commercial driver's license.
 If you have a CDL and need it for your employment we recommend you consult with us as soon as possible after your arrest.
 The decisions you make in the first few days after your arrest regarding your driving privileges may result in the loss of your CDL.
 If you opt for a temporary work-restricted license or interlock restricted license, your CDL may be suspended.